CatalaLang/rescript-docx/README.md

 ### Enums

+> TODO: choose between this implementation or using polymorphic variants

 Enums are implemented as modules with a `t` type and functions with the name of the enum in lowercase.